postgresml/postgresml/pgml-cms/docs/guides/embeddings/vector_normalization.md

 # Vector Normalization

-The purpose of vector normalization is to convert a vector into a unit vector — that is, a vector that retains the same direction but has a magnitude (or length) of 1.
-This process is essential for various computational techniques where the magnitude of a vector may influence the outcome undesirably, such as when calculating cosine similarity or when needing to compare vectors based solely on direction.
+Vector normalization converts a vector into a unit vector — that is, a vector that retains the same direction but has a magnitude (or length) of 1.
+This process is essential for various computational techniques where the magnitude of a vector may influence the outcome undesirably, such as when calculating the inner product instead of cosine similarity or when needing to compare vectors based solely on direction.

 ## Purpose and Benefits

 - **Cosine Similarity**: In machine learning and data science, normalized vectors are crucial when using the inner product, instead of the more expensive cosine similarity metric.
 Inner product inherently requires vectors of unit length to accurately measure angles between vectors.
-Normalized L2 vectors indexed with the inner product can give a 3x speedup compared to computing the cosine similarity, while yielding otherwise identical results.
+L2 Normalized vectors indexed with the inner product can reduce computational complexity 3x in the inner loop compared to cosine similarity, while yielding otherwise identical results.

 - **Directionality**: Normalization strips away the magnitude of the vector, leaving a descriptor of direction only.
 This is useful when direction matters more than length, such as in feature scaling in machine learning where you want to normalize features to have equal influence regardless of their absolute values.